hpaluch/osfs/README.md

    causes assigned IP addresses mismatches.
 This example does NOT include Web UI Horizon.
 Only CLI is available.

-2. UNSUPPORTED (by OpenStack maintainers) but I like it!: LinuxBridge: (by OpenStack) yet usable: 2 network interfaces (Management and Provider) with
+2. UNSUPPORTED (by OpenStack maintainers) but I like it!: LinuxBridge: 2 network interfaces (Management and Provider) with
    LinuxBridge under [linuxbridge-2ifaces/](linuxbridge-2ifaces/).
 This version includes embedded DHCP server and metadata agent (metadata not tested though).